 In accordance with university regulations on remote teaching and learning, online courses will be composed of the following:

-· Must be one of the following: ①synchronous online class, ② lecture video recorded by instructor (asynchronous), ③ a combination of the above
+- Must be one of the following: ①synchronous online class, ② lecture video recorded by instructor (asynchronous) or ③ a combination of the above

 Article 38 (Examinations) ① Examinations must be conducted regularly for each course, mid-term and at the end of each semester.
 However, depending on the course, examinations may not take place or may be replaced with temporary examinations. (amended 2016.6.16.)